raspberrypilearning/getting-started-web-dev/en/step_2.md

 <span style="color: #0faeb0">**Hypertext Markup Language (HTML)**</span> is used to structure a webpage so that a web browser (or screen reader) knows what to do with the content.
 </p>

-HTML defines a set of **tags** which start and end with angle brackets and are used to 'mark up' webpage content.
+HTML defines a set of **tags** that start and end with angle brackets and are used to 'mark up' webpage content.

 This is a small example of a webpage: